Top Russian opposition leader appeals conviction ahead of Moscow vote

 Since his temporary release, Navalny, the face of the largest wave of street protests against Putin's 13-year rule that swept through Moscow and other big cities in Russia in 2011-2012, has been campaigning for Moscow mayor ahead of the September 8 elections.

-Opinion polls show him trailing far behind the favorite in the race, Sergei Sobyanin, a close Putin ally who is seeking a fresh term in the influential job.
+Opinion polls show him trailing far behind the favourite in the race, Sergei Sobyanin, a close Putin ally who is seeking a fresh term in the influential job.

 Allies of the 37-year-old Navalny believe Sobyanin might have played a role in the unexpected release of their candidate to give credibility to the election.